erickbytes/lofipython/content/blog/how-to-write-a-custom-django-html-filter.rst

    {% endblock %}

-In the HTML, call the divide function by passing two numeric arguments:
+In the HTML, call the divide function by loading the templatetags module and then passing two numeric arguments:

 .. code:: console